TrevorBushnell/TrevorBushnell.github.io/content/blog/03-Top 10 Undergrad Songs.md

 * Ensemble: Concert Choir
 * VOCES8 has a stunning recording of this piece

-CONTENT TO GO HERE
+Abendlied is the other of my two bucket list songs that I've gotten to sing at Gonzaga.
+If you can't tell by now, I'm a real sucker for sacred choral music.
+This song is just so peaceful and comforting.
+It's fun to listen to it and let the serenity wash over you, but it's a whole different perspective when you are completely surrounded by the sound.
+I also really like how each part has a shining moment and shines in the texture.
+If the song is performed well, you can hear each part be the star of the show at certain moments without feeling like that part was suddenly thrown at you.

+This piece was also interesting to rehearse because our director had us learn this song in smaller octets.
+Since this song has so many moments where individual parts have their own moment, it's imperative that every member of the ensemble is able to hold their own part and not rely on other singers.
+Learning in these smaller groups gave us that new sense of confidence.

+Working in an individual group without a director has its benefits, but it definitely also had its drawbacks.
+It took my group awhile to find a rhythm where everyone was able to express their opinions constructively.
+Our group had the highest concentration of seniors, so we always had lots of people with great ideas so it was hard to control our group at any given time.
+After Stohlmann had every group sing in front of the class to show our progress, she told our group that we were the worst one, even though we thought we were doing a good job.
+Once we listened back on our performance and reflected as a group, we started having massive improvement on how to work together, and ultimately wound up as the best group on subsequent songs that we performed in front of the class.

+*What I learned:* Stay in the moment.
+I tend to get lost in the music very easily that I'm unaware of what the rest of the singers are doing.
+Additionally, just enjoy making music with people.
+Respond to what people are doing, even if it's not what is on the page.
+Old songs like this are all editorial - you'll always find scores that have a different dynamic marking or crescendo at the same spot.
+If you can understand the feel of a piece, then you can work with your fellow singers to make a killer rendition of any song that's thrown your way.

 ## Honorable Mentions

 There were so manys songs that I wish I could include on this list, but in an effort to not make this post too long some cuts had to be made.
 Nevertheless, here are a few songs that were really close to making the list:

 * **The Music of Stillness:** Sung with Chamber Choir in Spring 2022, this song is just absolutely gorgeous.
 Many of you know I have mixed feelings about my preferences of Elaine Hagenberg's works, but this one is a Trevor-certified banger.
 This is a song that I am keeping in my repertoire for when I have my own choir, as I would love to conduct this piece.
-* **Beati Quorum Via, Gaudete in Domino, My Spirit Sang All Day:** Surprisingly, no songs from my tour from Italy with the Chamber Choir made it onto this list.
+* **Beati Quorum Via, Gaudete in Domino, My Spirit Sang All Day:** Surprisingly, no songs from my tour in Italy with the Chamber Choir made it onto this list.
 These 3 songs were my favorites from the ones we took on tour, and they always sounded the best in the various churches and basilicas we sang in.
 Gauduete in Domino was my favorite because we sang the piece in the basilica where the composer was buried!
 * **Ubi Caritas (Durufle), I Wonder as I Wander (Rutter):** I didn't want this list to completely turn into Christmas music so I refrained from adding these.
 However, these songs are near and dear to my heart and they were an absolute blast to perform on our Candlelight Christmas concerts.
 * **Will the Circle Be Unbroken:** This traditional Appilachian song was an absolute BANGER to sing.
 I adore this piece, and having a director who spent a decent part of her career in that culture shape the song was really inspiring.
 It did not make the final list because many people failed to get the song into their bodies and buy into the song, so it lost a bit of its value and impact for me because of that.